MicrosoftDocs/visualstudio-docs/docs/ide/finding-and-using-visual-studio-extensions.md

 The pane on the left categorizes extensions by those that are installed, those available on Visual Studio Marketplace (**Online**), and those that have updates available. **Roaming Extension Manager** keeps a list of all the Visual Studio extensions you've installed on any machine or instance of Visual Studio.
 It's designed to let you find your favorite extensions more easily.

-## Find Visual Studio extensions
+## Find and install extensions

-You can install extensions from [Visual Studio Marketplace](https://marketplace.visualstudio.com/vs).
-Extensions may be controls, samples, templates, tools, or other components that add functionality to Visual Studio.
-Visual Studio supports extensions in the VSIX package format—these include project templates, item templates, **Toolbox** items, Managed Extension Framework (MEF) components, and VSPackages.

 ::: moniker range="vs-2017"

-You can also download and install MSI-based extensions, but the **Extensions and Updates** dialog box can't enable or disable them.
-Visual Studio Marketplace contains both VSIX and MSI extensions.
+You can install extensions from [Visual Studio Marketplace](https://marketplace.visualstudio.com) or the Extensions and Updates dialog box in Visual Studio.

-::: moniker-end

-::: moniker range=">=vs-2019"
+> [!NOTE]

-You can also download and install MSI-based extensions, but the **Manage Extensions** dialog box can't enable or disable them.
-Visual Studio Marketplace contains both VSIX and MSI extensions.
+> Visual Studio Marketplace contains both VSIX and MSI extensions.
+The Extensions and Updates dialog box can't enable or disable MSI-based extensions.

-::: moniker-end

-## Install or uninstall Visual Studio extensions

-::: moniker range="vs-2017"
+To install extensions from within Visual Studio:

-From **Tools** > **Extensions and Updates**, find the extension you want to install.
-(If you know the name or part of the name of the extension, you can search in the **Search** window.)
-Click **Download**.
+1. From **Tools** > **Extensions and Updates**, find the extension you want to install.
+If you know the name or part of the name of the extension, you can search in the **Search** window.

+2. Select **Download**.

    The extension is scheduled for install.
-Your extension will be installed once all instances of Visual Studio are closed.
+Your extension will be installed after all instances of Visual Studio have been closed.

 If you try to install an extension that has dependencies, the installer verifies whether they're already installed.
 If they aren't installed, the **Extensions and Updates** dialog box lists the dependencies that must be installed before you can install the extension.